 We also recognize that there are many issues surrounding the formulation of U.S. immigration policy, including legal, civil rights, economic, cultural, and demographic concerns.
 Further, we believe that immigrants and refugees should be admitted equitably, without preference to race, national origin, color, religion, gender, or sexual preference.

 Population Connection recognizes that the United States should preserve its ability to absorb reasonable numbers of refugees and legal immigrants.
 In order to accomplish this, the United States needs to maintain control, in a way consistent with basic human and civil rights, over illegal immigration.

 Assuming these conditions, Population Connection believes that the United States should adopt an overall goal for immigration as a part of its national population policy.
 This goal should be set in the context of a federal commitment to plan for demographic changes and to slow population growth.

 There are many things that individuals can do to help achieve population stabilization.
 Here are just a few:

 Students writing papers about the population movement often ask us about an article they see referenced in their research, “30 Years of ZPG.”
 It was written by Nina Rao for the December 1998 issue of The Reporter, which is what our magazine was called until we changed the name to, simply, Population Connection, in 2014.
-More than 20 years after it was written, “30 Years of ZPG” continues to be a great resource for people wanting to learn about the first three decades of Zero Population Growth/ZPG (we didn’t change our name until 2002).
+A quarter-century after it was written, “30 Years of ZPG” continues to be a great resource for people wanting to learn about the first three decades of Zero Population Growth/ZPG (we didn’t change our name until 2002).
 The PDF of the entire issue is available for download here.